joanaz/MirrorMirrorOnTheWallSkill/README.md

 If you enabled the [complementary Magic Mirror Module](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall), the word "hello" will also be displayed on your Magic Mirror.

-## List of commands
+## List of Commands
-After you invoked this Alexa skill by saying `"Mirror Mirror On The Wall"`, you can say any of the following commands to trigger different actions on the Magic Mirror.
+After you invoked this Alexa skill, you can say any of the following commands to trigger different actions on the Magic Mirror.

 ### Display text